 Ideally, if you’re just a standard home/apartment owner and you plan on just cleaning up the standard dirt and grime that accumulates in your home, then the standard dry vacuum is going to be your best bet.
 This is also better for the air in your home as the filtration system is much better.
 It also is easier to use on a large area and it’s designed to pull things out from the carpet.

-Most households typically have one of each as the use the dry vacuum for the indoor use and the wet vacuum for the outdoor use so you can ensure the best of both worlds.
+Most households typically have one of each as they use the dry vacuum for indoor use and the wet vacuum for outdoor use, so you can ensure the best of both worlds.